 - My youngest son started college in the middle of COVID, adding a ton of unusual stress for him; his car battery died and his like-new tire went flat, so his car is also out of commission.

 - And on top of everything, I am traveling out of state in a couple of days to move my dad and his wife into assisted living.

-It’s during these times that our natural reaction is to stop taking care of ourselves and take care of everyone else.
+Now if you’re anything like me, it’s during these times that we stop taking care of ourselves and step in to take care of everyone else.
 But doing that comes with a major risk of personal burnout or shutdown.
-So I’ve been super intentional about making time to work out this week.
+Meaning I tend to stop working out or eating or sleeping as much as I need to so I can help out.
+This week, though, I’ve been super intentional about making time to work out.
 I’ve learned over the years that physical activity, and specifically working out, gives me energy and allows me to think through and process things that are starting to impact me emotionally.